The genus 1 bridge number of satellite knots: Introduction

 We prove

-\begin{theorem}[Main Theorem] Suppose that $M\neq S^1 \times S^2$ is either $S^3$ or a lens space, and that $T \subset M$ is a satellite knot, link, or spatial graph with companion knot $K$, which we assume to be not an unknot, torus knot or core loop, and wrapping number $\omega$ with respect to $K$.
+\begin{theorem}[Main Theorem] Suppose that $M\neq S^1 \times S^2$ is either $S^3$ or a lens space, and that $T \subset M$ is a satellite knot, link, or spatial graph with nontorus companion knot $K$ and wrapping number $\omega\geq 1$ with respect to $K$.
 Then

 If $T$ is instead a lensed satellite, then $\b_1(T) \geq \omega(\b_1(K) - 1)$. \end{theorem}